voscarmv/stackbot/README.md

 ### Setup

 In order to test Stackbot you will need to [create a Slack APP](https://api.slack.com/apps/new).
-Once you've created the app, [configure it as a bot](https://api.slack.com/bot-users) and install it to your preferred Slack workspace.
-Don't forget to [save it's API token](https://api.slack.com/authentication/token-types#bot) somewhere.
+Make sure you create a [*Classic* Slack app](https://api.slack.com/apps?new_classic_app=1), otherwise the bot will *not* work.
+Once you've created the app, [configure it as a bot](https://api.slack.com/legacy/custom-integrations/bot-users) and install it to your preferred Slack workspace.
+Don't forget to [save it's API token](https://api.slack.com/legacy/custom-integrations/legacy-tokens) somewhere.
 You will need the token in order to test the bot.

 ### Install